Treatment

 Many types of medicines are available to help manage pain, including opioids, nonsteroidal anti-inflammatory drugs (NSAIDs), and local anesthetics.
 Your doctor may use a combination of these medications to improve pain relief, as well as minimize the need for opioids.

-Opioids can provide excellent pain relief, however, they are a narcotic and can be addictive.
+Opioids can provide excellent pain relief, however, they are narcotics and can be addictive.
 It is important to use opioids only as directed by your doctor.
 As soon as your pain begins to improve, stop taking opioids.
 Talk to your doctor if your pain has not begun to improve within a few days of your surgery.

 Physical Therapy